Free Standing Patio Cover Kits: Options, Materials, Pros, Cons

 Location and orientation

-Placing your freestanding patio a very short walk away from your main building gives it a sense of changing scene as you transition from house to patio.
+Placing your freestanding patio a short walk away from the main building creates a sense of transition from indoor to outdoor space.
+This layout enhances privacy and creates a calm retreat that feels slightly removed from the home.

 Open vs. enclosed patio covers